PulseWaves/Specification/specification.rst

   The divergance of the laser beam in microradians [urad] @ 1/e2. [or should we use @ 1/e]?

 Description:
-  Null terminated text description of the data (optional).
+  Null terminated text description (optional).
 Any characters not used must be null.

 Sampling Description Records:
 ------------------------------------------------------------------------------